-The Cycling Master Plan approved in 2010 set a target of 93 km of cycling paths/bike lanes and 70 km of multi-use pathways/trails to be built by 2022.
-Tracking progress toward these targets support Official Plan objectives of providing active mobility choices for everyday activities such as work, school, shopping and leisure.
+Tracking progress toward these targets supports Official Plan objectives of providing active mobility choices for everyday activities such as work, school, shopping and leisure.
 Active transportation plays an important role in reducing road congestion and reducing greenhouse gas emissions.

-As of December 2021, there were 51.8 km of cycling paths/bike lanes and 48.9 km of multi-use pathways/trails in the City of Markham.
-This is an increase of 3 km and 5.9 km since 2018.
-To meet the target set in the 2010 Master Plan, an additional 41.2 km of cycling paths/bike lanes and 21.1 km of multi-use pathways/trails would need to be built to complete the City's network of active transportation infrastructure.
+As of 2022, there were 67.8 km of shared roadways, 49.6 km of bike lanes, 2.4 km of cycle tracks, 31.6 km of multi-use pathways, and 18.2 km of off-road trails in the City of Markham.
+This is a total increase of 11.7 km since 2018.
+To meet the targets set in the 10-year ATMP capital plan, an additional 94.6 km of on-road bike lanes/cycle tracks (including shared roadways), 38 km of multi-use pathways, and 2.1 km of off-road trails would need to be built.

-Increasing Mobility Options Active Transportation Infrastructure (cont'd)
+Active Transportation Infrastructure (cont'd)